 He is an internationally recognized lecturer and has published numerous articles, papers and books on art, communications and digital technology.
 Fischer speaks French, English, German and Spanish fluently and even some Chinese.
 He holds citizenship in both Canada and France.

-Finalist for the 2007 Governor General’s Literary Award for Translation”
+Short-listed 2007 Governor General’s Literary Award for Translation